mbrochh/django-graphql-apollo-react-demo/README.md

 > At this point, you should be able to click at the `Create Message` link and be redirected to the `/login/` view.

+## <a name="add-login-logout-views"></a>Add Login / Logout Views

-Finally, we want to be able to actually login and receive a valid JWT token, so lets implement the LoginView.
+Now we want to be able to actually login and receive a valid JWT token, so lets implement the LoginView.
 Here are some notable steps:

 1. We use the `fetch` api to send the request to the `api-token-auth` endpoint